LuisAquije123/LuisAquije123/README.md

 **About me:**

-- 🔭 I’m currently working on backend development
+- 🔭 I’m currently working on Backend Development
-- 🌱 I’m currently learning cibersecurity
+- 🌱 I’m currently learning Cybersecurity
 - 👯 I’m looking to collaborate on web/mobile projects
 - 🤔 I’m looking for help with Cloud Computing
 - 💬 Ask me about nodejs, vue, c++